Interface

 How to model Middleware

-Modeling middleware, for example, integration platforms such as MuleSoft and Dell Boomi, in LeanIX lets you gain the following insights:
+Modeling middleware, for example, integration platforms such as MuleSoft and Dell Boomi, in SAP LeanIX lets you gain the following insights:

 - Ability to understand which Interfaces depend on their integration platform.